 You'll learn through classroom, laboratory, and clinical education experiences.
 You'll work with patients as part of your training.
 When you graduate, you are eligible to write the ARRT national registry examination to become an RT(R), Registered Technologist (Radiography).
-The Radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology, 20N Wacker Drive, Suite 2840, Chicago, IL 60606-2901; Phone: 312-704-5300; Fax: 312-704-5304; mail@jrcert.org; www.jrcert.org.
+The Radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology, 20N Wacker Drive, Suite 2840, Chicago, IL 60606-2901; phone 312-704-5300; fax 312-704-5304; e-mail mail @jrcert.org; website www.jrcert.org.